 The sodium content of packaged, processed, and prepared foods can usually be determined by reading food labels (figure 1) or consulting a reference book.
-Many websites provide nutrient data (eg, www.nutrition.gov), and low sodium cookbooks are also available.
+Many web sites provide nutrient data (eg, www.nutrition.gov), and low-sodium cookbooks are also available.

 It is important to remember that the amount of sodium listed is for a particular serving size; eating more or less than the listed serving size changes the amount of sodium consumed.
 In addition, many people add more salt to foods; just one teaspoon of table salt contains about 2300 milligrams of sodium, which is more than many people need for the entire day.
 Most fresh foods, and now some frozen foods, have a low sodium content and can be substituted for foods that are high in sodium.
 Reading labels, when provided, can be extremely helpful.

 HOW DO I CUT DOWN ON SODIUM?

 It may be helpful to keep a detailed food record and add up sodium intake.
-Within a short period of time (less than a week), the main sources of sodium can be identified and daily intake can be calculated.
+Within a short period of time (less than a week), the main sources of sodium can be identified, and daily intake can be calculated.

 Suggestions to decrease sodium include the following:

 - Put away the salt shaker and reduce or eliminate salt in cooking.
-Experiment with spices, garlic, onions or lemon instead.
+Experiment with spices, garlic, onions, or lemon instead.

 - When dining out, request the food be prepared without salt, have dressings or sauces on the side, and avoid bacon bits, cheese, and croutons at the salad bar.